nmfrankel/TeXTBomber/README.md

 Please use this web app wisely, only when fully sober; the project is __NOT__ to be used to harm anyone in any way.
 Additionally, the "Bomber" in the project name is used only as a metaphor for the uncontrollable high volume of messages on the receiver's end.

+## Limitations

 ## Design

 I was going for a friendly and straightforward interface, which a person with no previous knowledge can understand.
-When I came across this [API Explorer](https://github.com/nmfrankel/TExTBomber/blob/main/developer.squareup.com.jpeg?raw=true) from square payments, I knew it fit the build for this project.
+When I came across this [API Explorer](https://github.com/nmfrankel/TeXTBomber/blob/main/developer.squareup.com.jpeg?raw=true) from square payments, I knew it fit the build for this project.

 ### Resources